Teaspoons to Milligrams Conversion Calculator

 How to Convert Teaspoons to Milligrams

-To convert a teaspoon measurement to a milligram measurement, multiply the volume by 4,928.92159 times the density of the ingredient or material.
+To convert a measurement in teaspoons to milligrams, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in milligrams per teaspoon (mg/tsp).

-Thus, the volume in milligrams is equal to the teaspoons multiplied by 4,928.92159 times the density of the ingredient or material.
+Thus, the weight in milligrams is equal to the volume in teaspoons multiplied by 4,928.922 times the density (in g/mL) of the ingredient, substance, or material.

 Teaspoons and milligrams are both commonly used to measure cooking ingredients.